vladislavleegithub/soundport/README.md

 > * The cookie saved in `SoundPort` is saved on your local system and secure.

 ## Running the `port` command
+### Prerequisites
+Before running the port command, ensure you have completed the setup for both services:

+1. **Spotify Setup**: Run `soundport spotify setup` to configure your Spotify developer credentials
+2. **Spotify Login**: Run `soundport spotify login` to authenticate with your Spotify account
+3. **YouTube Music Setup**: Run `soundport ytmusic setup` to configure your YouTube Music cookie

+### Running the Port Process

-After both ytmusic and spotify have been setup:
+After both YouTube Music and Spotify have been setup:
-- Run `soundport port` command.
+1. Run `soundport port` command
-- Select the playlist you want to port.
+2. Select the playlist you want to port from the interactive menu
-- And thats it.
+3. SoundPort will transfer all tracks from the selected Spotify playlist to YouTube Music
+4. And that's it!